sooprim/User-Feedback-System/README.md

 ## User Feedback System

-This project was made with Next.js, which is a react-based web application that also utilizes bootstrap, alongside using JSON server which simulates a backend.
+This project was made with Next.js, which is a react-based web application that also utilizes bootstrap.
+I also used JSON server which simulates a backend.
 The goal of this application is to let you display, create, update, and delete users, movies, and comments.
 There is more explanation and instructions in the homepage of the app.

 ## Getting Started